It was about eight o’clock pm; I was sleeping with the hopes that my friend Rachel would knock on my door to wake me up—but she didn’t.

 As I reflected on our conversations and the many hours I spent with her, the topic of living tributes began to bubble up within me.

 A couple of minutes before that, however, after I got to my room and started scrolling through our whatsapp group page, I saw a sad face emoticon right beneath the recent pictures my brother had posted.
 It was Thuan.
 She was sad and didn’t hide it, she genuinely cared about people and we all knew it: she genuinely appreciated the little family we had become.

-Many thoughts came to me: how is she going to be remembered; what’s the nicest thing you can say about a person, or do to appreciate them whiles they are still alive?
+Many thoughts came to me: how is she going to be remembered; what’s the nicest thing you can say about a person or do to appreciate them whiles they are still alive?
 I pondered over these questions and then it dawned on me—God spoke—that there is truly something good in everyone.
 Many times in life, we tend to forget the little things people did in the past to show that they care and love us as soon as they make a big mistake.
 Sometimes we just forget because we have a lot on our minds and only remember the good in them once they are dead: when we have to read or write a tribute, at or for their funeral.
-I am reminded of the time I helped write my grandfather’s tribute from his grandchildren.
+I am reminded of the time I wrote my grandfather’s tribute from his grandchildren (more about this story here).
 It’s sad that many only wait to read tributes to people when they are dead and can’t appreciate the compliments; or when a friendship turns sours after lack of love and appreciation.
 This I did a couple of times, but I knew from that very moment that that needed to change.

 The morning after